This page includes information on backpacking and registration activities.

-A class number is a unique identifying number that is assigned to each class.
+A class number is a unique identifying number that is assigned to each class section.
 Class numbers are specific to each term.
 Class numbers appear in the UM Schedule of Classes and are the numbers that you use to register for classes.
-A class number may be up to five digits, for example, 19433.
+A class number is typically five digits in length.
+For example, 19433.

 A course number is the number that identifies a course within a subject.
 For example, in the case of "Math 115," the course number is "115".
 You do not use the course number when actually registering for classes.
 However, you may use the course number in conjunction with a subject code to search for information on a class.

 - How do I find out if a class has a prerequisite?